What Muscles Do Deadlifts Work?

 The Romanian deadlift differs from conventional deadlifts both in range of motion and in muscle emphasis.

-The conventional deadlift starts from the ground and ends on the ground.
-The Romanian deadlift starts from standing and ends standing.
+The conventional deadlift starts from the ground and ends on the ground, while the Romanian deadlift starts from a standing position and ends standing.

 Another difference is the bend in your knees.
 In a Romanian deadlift, your knees have a soft, passive bend.
 The main focus is on hinging your hips.
 The conventional deadlift requires you to start with much more knee bend.